 The Harvard International Development Internship Fund (HIDIF) awards modest grants on a competitive basis to first-year HKS MPA/ID students who undertake summer internships on development projects in developing countries (other than their home country).
 Internships must be full time for at least eight weeks at one organization in order to be eligible for the HIDIF.
 [More]

 CID’s Student Ambassador Program offers students who are passionate about international development an opportunity to get involved in the center through its research projects, expert conferences, and outreach efforts, etc. as it seeks to spread research ideas into the world of practice.
 Ambassadors volunteer their time with the Center by performing a variety of tasks including helping to plan the Speaker Series Seminars each semester, selecting and interacting with high level visitors, disseminating our research and interviewing CID guests—helping to promote innovative ideas on international development.
 CID will select four students to be part of the program during the academic year.
+Applications are now open for 2018-2019 Student Ambassador program.
+Please email Camila Lobo with your CV and motivation letter to apply.
 [See 2017-18 Ambassadors]

 All Harvard graduate students and postdoctoral fellows affiliated with CID are invited to submit their papers on international development with prior approval from a CID faculty associate.
 Papers should be job-talk papers and/or papers accepted for presentation at competitive conferences.
 Drafts of dissertation papers are not accepted, unless they satisfy previously stated criteria.
 [More]